sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 **Today's Progress**: Finished lecture 1 of the CS50 course.
 Learned what compiling is!

-**Thoughts:** First contact with the C language wasn't too bad, some things are done the exact same way in JavaScript.
+**Thoughts:** First contact with the C language wasn't too bad, some things are done the exact same way in JavaScript, it's really cool to learn another language, was expecting to be overwhelmed, let's see how I do with the next problem set...
 Fascinated about the final part of the lecture about memory Overflow.